Parents’ best questions and answers

 Dry skin and eczema can be tough to tell apart, but there are some tell-tale signs.
 Dry skin is simply that: dry or even cracked skin that occurs mostly in winter.
 Eczema is an immune reaction to various triggers and include dryness, heat and sweat, and chemicals in lotions and soaps.
 Symptoms include patchy red, thick, itchy, and tender skin.
 In babies, eczema often appears on the face and scalp or in the folds of elbows and knees, and it runs in families with a history of allergies or asthma.
-To prevent eczema flare-ups, moisturize regularly, especially after bath time, and use skin-friendly products like Bambo Nature, which are eco-friendly and contain no perfume or color.
+To prevent eczema flare-ups, moisturize regularly, especially after bath time, and use skin-friendly products like Bambo Nature, which contain no perfume or color.
 See your pediatrician for more treatment options.

 Give your little one’s skin a treat by adding baby oil into the bath water or gently rubbing it onto their skin post-bath.
 Or give your baby a relaxing massage.
 They’ll love the close physical contact with you, and a little baby oil can smooth the way.
 It’s a great bonding ritual that’s calming for both of you.
 For an oil that’s baby-safe and skin-friendly, try Bambo Nature Bath Oil.
-It’s made with natural and sustainably sourced ingredients that are free of perfume and color.
+It’s made with natural and responsibly sourced ingredients that are free of perfume and color.
 Its gentle, nourishing effect is great for baby’s skin.

 Cradle cap is a common condition that leads to oily, yellow, scaly patches on your newborn’s scalp.
 It’s not contagious, harmful to your baby, or a sign of bad hygiene.
 No one knows for sure what causes it, but hormonal changes during pregnancy may lead to a build-up of oil on the scalp.
 Cradle cap usually clears up on its own within a few months, but if you want to remove the scales, try the following: Gently rub baby’s scalp with a little baby oil to help loosen the scales.
 (Bambo Nature Bath Oil is a mild, moisturizing formula free of perfume and color) Wait a few minutes, then use a soft-bristled brush to remove the scales.
 Wash baby’s hair as usual, using a mild shampoo like our Hair & Body Wash.
 To prevent more scale build-up, wash baby’s hair every few days.